Granite Construction Incorpora - GuruFocus.com

 Granite will not be permitted to redeem the Convertible Notes prior to May 20, 2026.
-On or after May 20, 2026, Granite may redeem for cash all or any portion of the Convertible Notes, at its option, if the last reported sale price of Granite’s common stock has been at least 130% of the conversion price then in effect for a specified period of time.
-The redemption price will equal 100% of the principal amount of the Convertible Notes to be redeemed, plus accrued and unpaid interest to, but excluding, the redemption date.
+On or after May 20, 2026, Granite may redeem for cash all or any portion of the Convertible Notes, at its option, if the last reported sale price of Granite’s common stock has been at least 130% of the conversion price then in effect for a specified period of time, at a redemption price equal to 100% of the aggregate principal amount of the Convertible Notes to be redeemed, plus accrued and unpaid interest, if any, to, but excluding, the redemption date.
 Holders of the Convertible Notes will be able to require Granite to repurchase their Convertible Notes following certain corporate transactions at a repurchase price equal to 100% of the principal amount of the Convertible Notes to be repurchased, plus accrued and unpaid interest, if any, to, but excluding, the repurchase date.
 Following certain corporate transactions or if Granite issues a notice of redemption, Granite will, in certain circumstances, increase the conversion rate for a holder that elects to convert its Convertible Notes in connection with such corporate transaction or notice of redemption.

-Granite estimates that the net proceeds from the offering will be approximately $316.0 million (or approximately $363.6 million if the initial purchasers exercise their option to purchase additional Convertible Notes in full), after deducting the initial purchasers’ discount and estimated offering expenses payable by Granite.
-Granite intends to use approximately $46.1 million of the net proceeds from the Convertible Notes offering to pay the cost of entering into capped call transactions in connection with the Convertible Notes.
-In addition, Granite intends to pay approximately $198.8 million of the net proceeds from the Convertible Notes offering, and issue approximately 1.39 million shares of Granite common stock, in exchange for approximately $198.7 million in aggregate principal amount of its 2.75% convertible senior notes due 2024 (the “2024 notes”) in separate and individually negotiated transactions entered into concurrently with the pricing of the offering (the “2024 notes exchanges”).
-If the initial purchasers exercise their option to purchase additional Convertible Notes, Granite intends to use a portion of the additional net proceeds to pay the cost of entering into additional capped call transactions.
-Granite also intends to use approximately $13.2 million of the net proceeds from the Convertible Notes offering to pay the cost of terminating the portion of its existing warrants transactions (as defined below) that correspond to the 2024 notes exchanged.
-Granite intends to use the remainder of the net proceeds from the offering to repay amounts outstanding under its revolving credit facility and for general corporate purposes.

-In connection with the exchange transactions described above, Granite expects that exchanging holders of the 2024 notes may enter into or unwind various derivatives with respect to Granite’s common stock (including entering into derivatives with one or more of the initial purchasers in the Convertible Notes offering or their respective affiliates) and/or purchase or sell shares of Granite’s common stock concurrently with or shortly after the pricing of the Convertible Notes offering.
-This activity could affect the market price of Granite’s common stock and the initial conversion price of the Convertible Notes.
-Granite cannot predict the magnitude of such market activity or the overall effect it will have on the price of the Convertible Notes or its common stock.

 The capped call transactions are expected generally to reduce the potential dilution to Granite’s common stock upon any conversion of the Convertible Notes and/or offset any cash payments Granite is required to make in excess of the principal amount of converted Convertible Notes, as the case may be.
 If, however, the market price per share of Granite’s common stock, as measured under the terms of the capped call transactions, exceeds the cap price of the capped call transactions, there would nevertheless be dilution and/or there would not be an offset of such cash payments, in each case, to the extent that such market price exceeds the cap price of the capped call transactions.